introdh/intro-dh-TaylorBlock/Taylor_Block_Final_Grant.md

 These questions will help further the media studies discipline within humanities.
 Media studies is defined as “the study of newspapers, magazines, advertising, etc. and their influence on society as an educational subject”.
 This project will help further media studies as it will examine the ideals and standards behind the content.
 With this topic model we will be able to understand what society deems as important through the covers of the magazines.

+As I stated before, the project will be a topic model made through Mallet.
+A topic model is a computer-generated document that suggests themes and ideas that appear from co-ocurance which is how often certain words appear next to each other.
+For this model, 50 topics will be used.
+This is because there are not many words on the cover of the magazine, so 50 will allow for analysis without making it too large.
+This will create a topic model that provides an accurate representation of the topics covered on the covers.
+In addition, the topic model will include a timeline so the data will evolve year to year, helping identify the most prominent topics per year.

 **Environmental Scan**